 We feed and nurture ourselves by using our five senses to absorb everything from food to information to knowledge.
 As the famous saying goes, “We are what we eat’.
 Our health and well-being are just as connected to what we absorb physically as they are to our senses.

 The way colors affect our lives may be discrete but it is very significant.
 Colors affect our emotional and physical state.
 They affect our emotions on a cellular level and they can help us heal if used correctly.
 In contrast, colors can also cause illness if not used properly.

 The treatment of our physical and emotional ailments with Ayurvedic theories about color is called Ayurvedic Chromo Therapy.
 Ayurveda connects each color with one of the physical Doshas and with our mental states.
 Vata, Pitta and Kapha are the Doshas of our physical health.

 When we connect to color, there are many states we can invoke.
-Sattva is peace of mind that leads to enlightenment, rajas is action that distracts us, and tamas is inactivity that makes us docile.
+Sattva is a peace of mind that leads to enlightenment, rajas are the action that distracts us, and tamas is inactivity that makes us docile.

-How Color Properties Relate to the State of Our Physical Being.
+How to Color Properties Relate to the State of Our Physical Being.

-Blue, red and yellow are connected to Vata, Pitta and Kapha respectively.
+Blue, red and yellow is connected to Vata, Pitta, and Kapha respectively.

 The color red is connected to our organs and blood flow.
 It helps us stay active, thus allowing us to have a stronger heart and better blood flow.
 It motivates us to be more confident in our choices and actions.
 It also encourages us to make better decisions about our health.